 By January 2007, the appellate court vacated its opinion in Allison.
 It issued a new opinion on March 15.
 The new Allison opinion now holds that ice and snow on a parking lot in an apartment complex violates MCLA § 554.139.
 The reasoning behind the ruling is that walking in parking lots is an intended use of the parking lot, and snow or ice accumulated upon the parking lot renders it unfit for its intended use.

-It is likely that the Allison decision will be appealed to the Michigan Supreme Court, but for now, ice and snow accumulations at apartment complexes are high on the radar of plaintiff lawyers trying to file lawsuits.
+The Allison decision has been appealed to the Michigan Supreme Court, but for now, ice and snow accumulations at apartment complexes are high on the radar of plaintiff lawyers trying to file lawsuits.